FOSSE ENERGY (“We”) are committed to protecting and respecting your privacy.

 Changes to this privacy notice

-Fosse Energy encourages you periodically to visit its website to review this notice and to be informed of how Fosse Energy is protecting your information.
-Fosse Energy will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
+Robin Hood Energy encourages you to periodically visit www.fosseenergy.co.uk to review this notice and to be informed of how Robin Hood Energy is protecting your information.
+Robin Hood Energy will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
 When such changes occur, we will revise the “last updated” date at the top and foot of this notice.
-If there are substantial changes to this statement or in how Fosse Energy will use your personal information, we will advertise the updated notice on the front page of the Fosse Energy website.
+If there are substantial changes to this statement or in how Robin Hood Energy will use your personal information, we will advertise the updated notice both on the front page of the Fosse Energy web site and in Council offices.